TheAlgorithms/Algorithms-Explanation/en/Data Structures/Arrays/array.md

 **Array Declaration**
 `type arrayName [ arraySize ];`
-type is the datatype of array elements
+`type` is the datatype of the array elements

 **Array Initialization**
 `int array1[] = {1,2,3};`